zsoldosp/django-currentuser/README.rst

   * the latest ``flake8`` will be run and shouldn't produce any warning
   * if the change is significant enough, documentation has to be provided

+To trigger the packaging, run `make release` on the master branch with a changed version number.

 Setting up all Python versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~